You are currently viewing Ayurvedic Treatment for H Pylori: Causes, Signs, Symptoms, and Ayurveda Remedies

 Ayurvedic Treatment for H Pylori: Causes, Signs, Symptoms, and Ayurveda Remedies

-For Free Consultation With Top Ayurvedic Docots, Download Our App From Play Store “AyurCare
+For Free Consultation With Top Ayurvedic Doctors, Download Our App From PThe lay Store “AyurCare

 H. pylori (Helicobacter pylori) is a type of bacteria that lives in your stomach.
 It can sometimes cause problems like ulcers (sores) in your stomach or the first part of your small intestine.